faassen/bundle_example/README.md

 -------

 This text and example project was created by Martijn Faassen, inspired by many project examples I've seen over time.
-I am very grateful to Timo Stollenwerk who asked me to put it all together.
+I am very grateful to Timo Stollenwerk who asked me to put an example together.
+I then went overboard on writing it up!

 Why bundling?
 -------------